MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 NotificationHub.initialize(this.getApplication(), "{Connection String}", "{Hub Name}"));
 ```
-This interface has a single method which allows you to process the incoming custom NotificationMessage instance via the onNotificationReceived method.
+This interface has a single method, which allows you to process the incoming custom NotificationMessage instance via the onNotificationReceived method.
 ```
 public interface NotificationListener {
     void onNotificationReceived(Context context, NotificationMessage message);